 07.03 Third-Party Audit Oversight.
 The NRC staff will provide oversight of third-party audit activities (e.g., Nuclear Procurement Issues Committee (NUPIC)) on a periodic basis.
 This includes participation in third-party audit organization meetings related to vendor performance.
 The purpose of NRC oversight of third-party audit organizations is to verify the effective

 implementation of the audit process to ensure that the requirements of Criterion VII, “Control of Purchased Material, Equipment, and Services,” of Appendix B are satisfied.
 These audits are conducted twice a year by the Quality and Vendor branches.
+NRC staff will also engage with NUPIC regarding significant inspection findings that are indicative of inadequate NUPIC oversight.
+Further regulatory actions will be evaluated on a case by case basis.

 2507-08 ENFORCEMENT ACTIONS

-Potential violations identified through inspection activities will be processed in accordance with the NRC Enforcement Policy.
+Potential violations and nonconformances identified through inspection activities will be processed in accordance with the NRC Enforcement Policy.

 2507-09 REFERENCES